myphysicslab/myphysicslab/src/docs/Building.md

 ## Documentation Guidelines

+See [Documentation Links](Doc_Links.html) for the numerous wasy of writing links in myphysicslab documentation.

 Every public class, interface, method, function, enum, etc. should have documentation.
 Use markdown, following examples found in the code.